enpointe/activity/README.md

 * Initial http interfaces for user have been created
 * Basic login/logout with JWT authentication has been implemented.
     * JWT token stored as a cookie in the session
-* JWT secret key needs to be configurable.
-    * Consider creating a cli interface for this
 * Initial privilege support added to user structure.
-    * Need to create an initial admin user in order for http interfaces to function.
-        * Consider creating a cli interface for this

 # Work outstanding